 Similarly, the penalty for a large employer that offers coverage that isn’t affordable or doesn’t give minimum value is $3,000 multiplied by the number of full-time employees who are receiving tax credits.
 (The maximum penalty may not be greater than $2,000 multiplied by the total number of all full-time employees.)

 - + How do small employers find out if they’re eligible for the small employer tax credit?

 For an employer to qualify for federal small business tax credits, they must: (1) have fewer than 25 full-time equivalent employees; (2) pay employees an average annual wage of less than $50,000, and (3) pay at least half of the insurance premiums.

-In 2014 the tax credit will increase from a maximum of 35% to a maximum of 50% and will only be available to small employers buying health insurance through the SHOP Marketplace for Small Businesses.
+For 2014 the tax credit increases from a maximum of 35% to a maximum of 50% and is only available to small employers buying health insurance through the SHOP Marketplace for Small Businesses.

 Contact the SHOP Marketplace for Small Businesses at 800-706-7893 for more information.
 A competent tax advisor also should be able to advise a small employer.
 There’s more information on the Internal Revenue Service website at http://www.irs.gov/uac/Small-Business-Health-Care-Tax-Credit-Questions-and-Answers:-Calculating-the-Credit.